SCALES: Boost Binary Neural Network for Image Super-Resolution with Efficient Scalings: Experiments

 We train all the models on the training set of DIV2K \cite{timofte2017ntire}.
-Our models operate on RGB channels, i.e., the input and output image are in RGB color space, not YCbCr color space.
-For evaluation, we use four standard benchmarks including Set5 \cite{bevilacqua2012low}, Set14 \cite{zeyde2012single}, B100 \cite{martin2001database} and Urban100 \cite{huang2015single}.
-For evaluation metrics, we use PSNR and SSIM \cite{wang2004image} over the Y channel between the output SR image and the original HR image as most previous works did.

-We choose L1 loss between SR image and HR image \cite{lim2017enhanced} as our loss function.
+For evaluation, we use four standard benchmark datasets including Set5 \cite{bevilacqua2012low}, Set14 \cite{zeyde2012single}, B100 \cite{martin2001database} and Urban100 \cite{huang2015single}.
+For evaluation metrics, we use PSNR and SSIM \cite{wang2004image} over the Y channel of transformed YCbCr space.
+We choose L1 loss between the SR image and the HR image as our loss function.
 Input patch size is set to $48 \times 48$.
-The mini-batch size is set to 16.
+The batch size is set to 16.
 We use ADAM optimizer with $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=10^{-8}$.
+We train our models for 300 epochs from scratch.
 The learning rate is initialized as $2 \times 10^{-4}$ and halved every 200 epochs.
-All our models are trained from scratch for 300 epochs.